What Are Warrants in Growth Capital Deals?

 The right dilution is none at all.
 Want to stay in control of your company?
 Work with River SaaS Capital.

-Long-Term Incentive…or Long-Term Risk?
+Are Warrants a Long-Term Incentive…or Long-Term Risk?

 Warrants are a useful mechanism for convincing and rewarding a lender to invest in your SaaS business.
 But remember, they’re effectively turning a non-VC investment into something very similar.
 It’s up to you if you’re willing to take the risk.
 At River SaaS Capital, we don’t take warrants for our loans — ever.
 Many other venture debt lenders do.
 That’s why you owe it to your business and employees (some of whom may be shareholders) to explore your options.